 VOTE FOR the proposal.
-PROXINVEST will OPPOSE the proposal if one or more of the following conditions apply:
+PROXINVEST will OPPOSE the proposal to elect a director if one or more of the following conditions apply:

-- The Chair of the board chairs the audit committee. - The nominee is the current Chairman of the audit committee in cases where the committee has made important decisions that are contrary to best practice principles of corporate governance or are not in line with the interests of shareholders or other stakeholders. - The nominee is the current/designated Chairman of the audit committee and not independent, especially he/she is a former executive or a representative of a/the significant/major shareholder - The nominee has held an executive function during the last three years and will serve as a member of the audit committee. - The nominee is the current Chairman of the remuneration committee where there are significant concerns about remuneration disclosure or remuneration policy and the absence of regular Say on Pay proposals.

-France: PROXINVEST will oppose the re-election of the Chairman of the remuneration committee if the Company has failed to heed shareholder concerns following a highly contested vote (20% or more opposition rate) on remuneration in the prior year period.
+- a) The Chair of the board chairs the audit committee. - b) The nominee is the current Chairman of the audit committee in cases where the committee has made important decisions that are contrary to best practice principles of corporate governance or are not in line with the interests of shareholders or other stakeholders. - c) The nominee is the current/designated Chairman of the audit committee and not independent and the independence rate of the audit committee will be less than 50%. - d) The nominee has held an executive function during the last three years and will serve as a member of the audit committee. - e) The nominee is the current Chairman of the remuneration committee where there are significant concerns about remuneration disclosure or remuneration policy and the absence of regular Say on Pay proposals. - f) The nominee is the current Chairman of the sustainability committee where there are significant concerns about the climate strategy. - g) The nominee is the chairman of the remuneration committee and the company has failed to amend the remuneration practices following a highly contested vote. - h) The nominee is the current Chairman of the nomination committee and one or more of the following conditions apply: - The independence of the Board is not sufficient and not sufficiently improving. - The diversity of the Board is not sufficient and not sufficiently improving.
+PROXINVEST will apply the stricter of the local standard/requirement and a minimum of 30% of the Board, when analysing gender diversity

-- The nominee is the current Chairman of the nomination committee and one or more of the following conditions apply: - The independence of the Board is not sufficient and not sufficiently improving. - The diversity of the Board is not sufficient and not sufficiently improving.
-PROXINVEST will apply the stricter of the local standard/requirement and a minimum of 30% of the Board, when analysing gender diversity - The director's term of office exceeds four years (for Germany and Austria, a five-year term would be applicable). - There are serious concerns regarding the lack of transparency of the nomination process.
+- The director's term of office exceeds four years (for Germany and Austria, a five-year term would be applicable). - There are serious concerns regarding the lack of transparency of the nomination process.